 Fake fur often contains a known cancer-causing substance, vinyl chloride, to make it flame-retardant.
 Faux fur, of course, is synthetic, meaning it’s not biodegradable and may end up in the environment as microplastics.
 Bear in mind here, though, that some of the arguments against faux fur may have been paid for by the fur industry.

 The bottom line is: If you want to follow the fur trend, you do less damage with fake fur than with real fur.
 Since we clearly can’t rely on the labels and marketing of manufacturers and retailers, we should make absolutely sure when buying ‘fur’ products that it really is faux fur.
-Of course, the most ethical, sustainable choice of all is to avoid (faux) fur altogether, quit fast fashion, and buy second-hand – or nothing at all.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Of course, the most ethical, sustainable choice of all is to avoid (faux) fur altogether, quit fast fashion, and buy second-hand – or nothing at all.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?